The Center has no permanent staff positions open at this time.

 Strong fellowship applicants will have a commitment to civil rights and social justice, excellent verbal and written communication skills, be self-directed, have the ability to manage multiple assignments simultaneously, work with people with diverse perspectives and positions, and exhibit promising leadership potential through professional experiences or law school activities.

 Applicants also should be graduates of an ABA-accredited law school program within the last two years.
-Hired fellows should be admitted to a State Bar within one year of employment.
+Hired fellows should be admitted to a State Bar within six months of employment.
 Admission to the North Carolina State Bar is preferred, but not required.

-Summer interns assist with the current case load, participate in special projects and have opportunities to meet lawyers, advocates and community leaders that are engaged in social justice work.
+The center offers several internship positions each summer for rising 2L and 3L students.
+Summer interns assist with the current case load, participate in special projects and have opportunities to meet lawyers, advocates and community leaders who are engaged in social justice work.

-If you are interested in working with the Center for Civil Rights, please consider an externship or pro bono opportunity.
+If you are interested in working with the Center for Civil Rights, you may also want to consider an externship or pro bono opportunity.

 Fall/Spring Externships, and Fall/Spring Pro Bono Opportunities

 The center also offers externships and pro bono work year round.
-Externs and pro bono students obtain practical experiences in civil rights lawyering, ensuring that the law school is fulfilling its public service mission, and furthering the university-wide efforts to engage with North Carolina communities.
-Read more about the 2009 Spring Break pro bono trip.
+Externs and pro bono students obtain practical experiences in civil rights lawyering, ensuring that the law school is fulfilling its public service mission and furthering university-wide efforts to engage with North Carolina communities.
+Read more about the center's collaboration with students on our blog.

-The center also engages UNC undergraduate students, who express an interest in applying to law school and pursuing a social justice career, to work with the center on various projects.
+The center occasionally engages UNC undergraduate students to work on various projects throughout the year.
+When opportunities are available, preference is given to students who express an interest in applying to law school and pursuing a social justice career in North Carolina and have a strong work ethic.

-If you are interested in working or volunteering with the Center, please contact:
+If you are interested in working with the Center, please forward a cover letter explaining your interest, a resume, and your availability to volunteer to:

 Jennifer Watson Marsh